-In certain circumstances the Executive Director of Residential Life & Campus Safety, Dean of Students, or a designee may impose a College or residence hall interim suspension.
+In certain circumstances the Conduct Official ,, or designee may impose a College or residence hall interim suspension.

-- 1. Interim suspension may be imposed only: a) to ensure the safety and well-being of members of the College community or preservation of College property; b) to ensure the student's own physical or emotional safety and well-being; or c) if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College. - 2.
-During the interim suspension, a student will be denied access to the residence halls and/or to the campus (including classes) and/or all other College activities for which the student might otherwise be eligible. - 3.
+- 1. Interim suspension may be imposed only: - to ensure the safety and well-being of members of the College community or preservation of College property; - to ensure the student's own physical or emotional safety and well-being; or - 2. if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College. - 3.
+During the interim suspension, a student will be denied access to the residence halls and/or to the campus (including classes) and/or all other College activities for which the student might otherwise be eligible. - 4.
 The interim suspension does not replace the regular process.
 It is a temporary action that will be enforced until such time as a disciplinary conference and the resulting decision-making process has been completed.
 The student should be notified in writing of this action and the reason(s) for the suspension.